sarahannbowser/Crop_planting_decisions/README.md

 Note.
 The effect of variables will be evaluated for use as a predictor with subsequent fine tuning in the selection of independent variables.

 **References** <br/>
 Caruso, T., Pigino, G., Bernini, F., Bargagli, R., & Migliorini, M. (2006).
-The Berger–Parker index as an effective tool for monitoring the biodiversity of disturbed soils: a case study on
+The Berger–Parker index as an effective tool for monitoring the biodiversity of disturbed soils: a case study on Mediterranean oribatid (Acari: Oribatida) assemblages.
+In Biodiversity and conservation in Europe (pp. 35-43).
+Springer, Dordrecht. <br/>
 Haase, R. F. (2011).
 Quantitative Applications in the Social Sciences: Multivariate general linear models.
 Thousand Oaks, CA: SAGE Publications, Inc. doi: 10.4135/9781452269924 <br/>
 Mediterranean oribatid (Acari: Oribatida) assemblages.
 In Biodiversity and conservation in Europe (pp. 35-43).
 Springer, Dordrecht. <br/>
 Masisi, L., Nelwamondo, V., & Marwala, T. (2008, November).
 The use of entropy to measure structural diversity.
 In 2008 IEEE International Conference on Computational Cybernetics (pp. 41-45).
 IEEE. <br/>